5gon12eder/msc-graphstudy/README.md

 The following layout algorithms are defined:

- - `NATIVE` -- this is not a layout &ldquo;algorithm&rdquo; but merely a request to use the &ldquo;native&rdquo; layout (if any) provided by the graph generator
+ - `NATIVE` &mdash; this is not a layout &ldquo;algorithm&rdquo; but merely a request to use the &ldquo;native&rdquo;
+   layout (if any) provided by the graph generator
- - `FMMM` -- fast Multipole Multilevel layout algorithm
+ - `FMMM` &mdash; fast Multipole Multilevel layout algorithm
- - `STRESS` -- energy-based layout using stress minimization
+ - `STRESS` &mdash; energy-based layout using stress minimization
- - `DAVIDSON_HAREL` -- Davidson-Harel layout algorithm
+ - `DAVIDSON_HAREL` &mdash; Davidson-Harel layout algorithm
- - `SPRING_EMBEDDER_KK` -- spring-embedder layout algorithm by Kamada and Kawai
+ - `SPRING_EMBEDDER_KK` &mdash; spring-embedder layout algorithm by Kamada and Kawai
- - `PIVOT_MDS` -- pivot MDS (multi-dimensional scaling) layout algorithm
+ - `PIVOT_MDS` &mdash; pivot MDS (multi-dimensional scaling) layout algorithm
- - `SUGIYAMA` -- Sugiyama's layout algorithm
+ - `SUGIYAMA` &mdash; Sugiyama's layout algorithm
- - `RANDOM_UNIFORM` -- garbage layout algorithm assigning independent random coordinates (drawn from a uniform distribution) to each vertex
+ - `RANDOM_UNIFORM` &mdash; garbage layout algorithm assigning independent random coordinates (drawn from a uniform distribution) to each vertex
- - `RANDOM_NORMAL` -- garbage layout algorithm assigning independent random coordinates (drawn from a normal distribution) to each vertex
+ - `RANDOM_NORMAL` &mdash; garbage layout algorithm assigning independent random coordinates (drawn from a normal distribution) to each vertex
- - `PHANTOM` -- garbage layout algorithm using the coordinates of a force-directed layout computed for a random &ldquo;phantom&rdquo; graph (which has the same number of nodes and edges)
+ - `PHANTOM` &mdash; garbage layout algorithm using the coordinates of a force-directed layout computed for a random &ldquo;phantom&rdquo; graph (which has the same number of nodes and edges)

 These constants are specified by the enumerator `Layouts` which is defined in the file `./driver/constants.py`.